NEET Exam > NEET Notes > Biology Class 11 > NCERT Exemplar: Biological Classification

 Solution.

-Members of Phycomycetes are found in aquatic habitats, on decaying wood, moist and damp places and as obligate parasites on plants.
+Members of Phycomycetes (a group of lower fungi) occur in a wide range of habitats including aquatic environments, on decaying wood, in moist and damp places and some are obligate parasites on plants.

 Very Short Answer Type Questions